Brendan Donovan Player Props: Cardinals vs. Reds

 Brendan Donovan At The Plate

-- Donovan has three doubles, three home runs and 15 walks while hitting .241.
+- Donovan is hitting .250 with four doubles, three home runs and 16 walks.

-- Donovan has reached base via a hit in 23 games this year (of 42 played), and had multiple hits in eight of those games.

-- He has homered in three games this year (7.1%), homering in 1.9% of his chances at the plate.
+- Looking at the 43 games he has played this year, he's homered in three of them (7.0%), and in 1.9% of his trips to the dish.

-- Donovan has picked up an RBI in 16.7% of his games this season, with more than one RBI in 7.1% of his games.
-He has also driven in three or more runs in one contest.
+- Donovan has driven in a run in seven games this year (16.3%), including three games with more than one RBI (7.0%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.